 Library partners had the OER discovery, platform, and technological background to provide guidance from the beginning.
 The scholarly communications librarian focused on training and facilitating the class' access to OER and on the related copyright, technical, and accessibility concerns.
 This included a presentation on the scholarly publishing cycle, OER, and an overview of applying copyright and fair use to the content students would be working with.
 Together, the students and scholarly communications librarian searched OER repositories for content related to the course and practiced using advanced search tools for filtering out Creative Commons licensed content on sites such as YouTube, Flickr, and Google image search.
-The science librarian visited the class later for a more traditional introduction to subject databases, as students searched for scholarly articles to update and supplement content.
-The instructional technologist introduced students to Bloom's Taxonomy to assist them in writing assessment questions.
+The science librarian visited the class later for a more traditional introduction to subject databases, as students to Bloom's Taxonomy to assist them in writing assessment questions.
 All of the librarians were "on-call" for the rest of the semester when unexpected issues arose: